Free shipping on US orders over $50

 collagen synthesis young and old skin

-So, it’s a vicious cycle.
-As you get older not only you start making less collagen but less collagen today leads to reduced collagen production tomorrow.
+It's a vicious cycle.
+As you get older, not only do you start making less collagen — but less collagen today leads to reduced collagen production tomorrow.
 And it just keeps getting worse exponentially.

 In younger skin, the activities of MMPs are well controlled.
-MMPs are NOT bad for you.
-They’re actually quite essential for maintaining our health because MMPs are used for wound healing - for basically purging damaged skin so new skin can grow.
+MMPs are NOT bad for you — they're actually quite essential for maintaining our health because MMPs are used for wound healing, basically purging damaged skin so new skin can grow.
 Think of MMPs like wrecking crews that have to come in and knock down walls when you do house remodeling.

 MMPs are regulated by a number of different mechanisms, including the action of other enzymes, hormones, and growth factors.

-In older skin, like any other part of the body, things don’t work as well as they should and MMPs go a little haywire.
-In older skin, the amounts of MMPs become overly elevated - there are more MMPs than needed - and excess MMPs turn on us and start to attack the healthy collagen and break them up.
-Specifically, levels of MMPs, including MMP-1 (interstitial collagenase), MMP-9 (gelatinase- molecular weight 92 kDa) and MMP-2 (gelatinase- molecular weight 72 kDa) were found to be elevated by 40, 52 and 82 percent respectively in the 80 + -year-old group as compared to the 18 – 29-year-old group (Thakur et al. 2008).
+In older skin, things don't work as well as they should and MMPs go a little haywire.
+The amounts of MMPs become overly elevated — there are more MMPs than needed — and excess MMPs turn on us and start to attack the healthy collagen and break them up.
+Specifically, levels of MMPs including MMP-1, MMP-9, and MMP-2 were found to be elevated by 40, 52, and 82 percent respectively in the 80+ age group as compared to the 18–29 age group (Thakur et al. 2008).

-The picture with elastin is slightly more complicated than with collagen however, as photoaging seemingly has the opposite effect as intrinsic aging in that UV exposure triggers fibroblasts to make excessive amounts of elastin.
+The picture with elastin is slightly more complicated than with collagen.
+Photoaging seemingly has the opposite effect as intrinsic aging in that UV exposure triggers fibroblasts to make excessive amounts of elastin.
 While this might seem like a good thing, the elastin that is secreted in this manner does not form functional elastic fibers.
-Think Zombies or mutants – this type of elastin may be up and running but it just isn’t right.
+Think zombies or mutants — this type of elastin may be up and running but it just isn't right.

-Instead, this UV-induced elastin forms aberrant elastotic material that leads to a condition called solar elastosis which manifests as yellow, thickened, coarsely wrinkled skin as in the image below.
+Instead, this UV-induced elastin forms aberrant elastotic material that leads to a condition called solar elastosis, which manifests as yellow, thickened, coarsely wrinkled skin:

 solar elastosis - source DermNet